Starting Therapy: A Journey of Self-Discovery and Healing

 There will be times you want to cancel, avoid a topic, or tell yourself therapy isn’t helping.
 These moments often hold something important.

-Instead of criticizing yourself, you might ask: What feels hard about this right now?
+Instead of criticizing yourself, consider asking: What feels hard about this right now?
 What am I protecting myself from?
+Resistance isn’t failure; it’s part of the process.
+Exploring it can lead to some of the biggest breakthroughs.

 6. Keep the Focus on You

-It can be tempting to use therapy to talk about everyone else, your partner, your parents or your boss.
+It can be tempting to use therapy to talk about everyone else—your partner, your parents, or your boss.
 While that can be useful, try to notice how you respond in those dynamics.

 7. Trust the Relationship